calmPress deviations from WordPress are guided by staying as close as possible to WordPress while improving security and privacy aspects.

 - Gutenberg.
 The call out was removed.

 - Privacy.
-Remove as much code that depends on communicating with wordpress.org.
+Remove as much code as possible that depends on communicating with wordpress.org.
 When it is impossible to remove, anonymize the data sent as much as possible.

 - Windows Live Writer.
 This product died years ago, no point in keeping the code.